InexistentThirdChimera/InexistentThirdChimera.github.io/_posts/2022-08-14-the-ascomian-saga-the-eight-winds.md

 <p>
 <span style="font-weight: 900;">
             Unarmed Man
           </span> – a wintery and insistent wind.
 Harmless except for the cold.
 Sobbing cries can be heard when the Unarmed Man blows strong.
+Not to be confused with the Petrolic Stroke.
 </p>
 <p>
 <span style="font-weight: 900;">